onetep-devel/documentation/kpoints_and_spin.rst

 To give an example, one can run a calculation with: 4 kpars, 4 MPI processes per kpar and 4 OpenMP threads per MPI process.

-This means one would require a total number of 64 cores, used by 16 MPI processes and 4 openMP threads per MPI process.
+This means one would require a total number of 64 cores (1 node), used by 16 MPI processes and 4 openMP threads per MPI process.
 An example PBS script for this job is given below:

 ::

-   #PBS -l select=8:ncpus=64:mpiprocs=32:ompthreads=2:mem=200gb
+   #PBS -l select=1:ncpus=64:mpiprocs=16:ompthreads=4:mem=200gb

 Hybrid and extended NGWFs